Carolina-Hysterectomy-Cohort/Investigating-Overtreatment/README.md

 # Investigating overtreatment: higher rates of hysterectomy among premenopausal patients in the South <br>
-This repository includes the documentation and code that created the analytic dataset and performed analysis used to evaluate whether symptom severity can explain higher hysterectomy rates among premenopausal non-Hispanic Black versus White patients in the U.S. South in the 2023 [ Journal] paper, "Investigating overtreatment: higher rates of hysterectomy among premenopausal patients in the South." ([DOI])
+This repository includes the documentation and code that created the analytic dataset and performed analysis used to evaluate whether symptom severity can explain higher hysterectomy rates among premenopausal non-Hispanic Black versus White patients in the U.S. South in the paper, "Investigating overtreatment: higher rates of hysterectomy among premenopausal patients in the South."